Dev-cyril/4-step-form/README.md

-# Frontend Mentor - IP address tracker
+# Frontend Mentor - Four-step form

 ## Introduction
 Here is a 4-step form with validaation.
 This projects explored differnt concepts in react framework.